BEST OUTDOOR SECURITY CAMERA UK

-The most up-to-date wireless home security cameras transmit video data through a radio transmitter.
+The most up-to-date wireless home security cameras transmit video quality data through a radio transmitter.
 The data is then collected and stored, either via cloud storage or a built-in device.
-Wired security cameras works in much the same way, except that the signal is sent to the storage device via wires instead of radio signals.
+Wired outdoor security cameras works in much the same way, except that the signal is sent to the video storage device via wires instead of radio signals.

 Infrared LEDs (or IR LEDs) detect the photons that escape an object or animal as it emits heat.
 These photons are then converted to electrons, which can then, in turn, be processed into visible images, even if the security camera or floodlight camera itself is surrounded by total darkness

 Some outdoor security cameras are small and designed to be hidden in inconspicuous places, while others are placed outside of the house, often with window stickers detailing their presence.
 This is supposed to act as a deterrent to would-be intruders.

 High video quality is an absolute must.
 It is possible that an arrest and conviction could be obtained from your footage, as well as lost items being tracked down and returned to you.
 However, this will only be the case only if the footage is clear enough to fully identify the culprits.

 You will also want a security camera with a wide field of view (FOV), especially if it is covering a larger area with lots of hiding places (e.g. the back garden or driveway).
 The FOV is determined by the focal length of the security camera lens and the size of the image sensor.

 A security camera capable of capturing 80 degrees or more is usually considered to be a ‘wide angle’ security camera.
 The term ‘super-wide angle’ generally means that the camera can capture up to 180 degrees, while ultra-wide angle (usually IP or CCTV) can capture as much as 360 degrees.
 It goes without saying that the greater the FOV, the higher your chances are of capturing a suspect on film.